WillBarouch/WillBarouch.github.io/README.md

 ## License

-This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is licensed under the [GNU GPL v3.0]([https://opensource.org/licenses/MIT](https://spdx.org/licenses/GPL-3.0-or-later.html)).
 Feel free to use and modify the code as per your needs.